Structural and Dynamical Crossovers in Dense Electrolytes: Results and Discussion

 Figure~\ref{fig:gzzgnn}(C) summarizes our results for both LJ and WCA electrolytes, which reproduce the electrostatic screening crossovers observed in SFB experiments, yet yield underestimated scaling exponents ($\alpha \approx 1.5$–$2$).
+Notably, the range of measured $\lambda_Z$ extends only up to $\sim10~\lambda_D$, whereas anomalous underscreening in SFB experiments has been reported to reach $\sim100~\lambda_D$.
 Consistent with previous bulk molecular simulations~\cite{coles2020correlation,zeman2021ionic,Krucker-Velasquez2021} and classical DFT studies~\cite{Adar2019,Cats2021,Rotenberg2018}, this underestimation leaves the physical basis of the experimental scaling unresolved, a discrepancy that persists across both chemically detailed models and coarse-grained systems such as primitive electrolytes.
 Recent studies~\cite{hartel2023anomalous,Kumar2022,wang2024structure} have further suggested that confinement- or interface-induced effects, including enhanced ion association, may contribute to the anomalous cubic scaling observed in SFB experiments, but investigating these effects is beyond the scope of the present study.

 The LJ electrolytes exhibit strong density--density correlations across all $c_{\mathrm{salt}}$, evidenced by the oscillatory exponential decay of $\ln\left(\lvert r\, h_{NN}(r)\rvert\right)$ (Fig.~\ref{fig:gzzgnn}(D)), in marked contrast to the Debye--Hückel assumption that $g_{NN}(r)=1$ at all distances.
 For $c_{\mathrm{salt}} \gtrsim 0.0343~\sigma^{-3}$ ($r_{\mathrm{salt}}=0.05$), both the decay length and the oscillation period remain nearly constant, with $\lambda_N \approx \sigma$ and $l_N \approx \sigma/2$, largely independent of $c_{\mathrm{salt}}$.
 The WCA electrolytes also exhibit oscillatory behavior (Fig.~\ref{fig:gzzgnn}(E)), though with comparatively weaker oscillations.
 Non-electrostatic attractions strongly influence long-range density packing, as reflected in the decay lengths: at all $c_{\mathrm{salt}}$, the WCA systems show $\lambda_N \approx \sigma/2$, approximately half of that in the LJ systems.
 This trend is consistent with the long-range decay of the solvent structure $h_{SS}(r)$ (Fig.~\ref{fig:solvent}).
 In contrast, the oscillation period of $h_{NN}(r)$ remains largely unchanged regardless of attractive interactions, consistent with that of $h_{SS}(r)$: $l_N \approx l_s\approx\sigma/2$.
 Overall, these results underscore the crucial role of solvent packing and, more broadly, ion-solvent coupling in determining the structural organization of ions.